olledejong/Playstation-5-AutoBuyer/README.md

 ## Get started

-### The auto-buy feature
-To be able to make use of the auto-buy feature of this script,

 ### Installation

 1) Install python, and make sure you check the box which says: "Add Python VERSION to PATH".